JazzTap/jazztap.github.io/index.md

 ### Pattern
 Consider biological morphogenesis, whose implications [in signalling](research/geobio_pattern/slides.pdf) _[slides]_ I have [written up](research/geobio_pattern/paper.pdf) _[paper, [refs](research/geobio_pattern/refs.pdf)]_ somewhat.
 Genetic control-flow via selective activation is the more subtle form of biochemical 'circuitry', *as exquisite as growth and form itself*.
 Can this high concept can [be sketched](http://ncase.me/simulating/model/?remote=-L1I2RsTvnsoRKFWQnRk) _[demo🔗]_ and *tested* by any in-silico implementation?

-Graphics shaders admitting a human-in-the-loop are my first bet for real-time interactive methods, but special boundary conditions (e.g. differential growth implicated in folding) complicate implementation.
+Graphics shaders admitting a human-in-the-loop are my [first bet](http://glslsandbox.com/e#44459.0) _[demo🔗]_ for real-time interactive methods, but special boundary conditions (e.g. differential growth implicated in folding) complicate implementation.
 As to the ecological interpretation of *mathematically similar* spatial models, there is crossover with quantitative history and urban planning.

 ### Dynamics
 I began in mathematical biology by studying [individual-based predator-prey dynamics](research/honcap.pdf) _[paper]_ as the population approaches infinity (n → oo), but remains much smaller than e.g. particles in the air.
 Self-limitation alone makes a population model nonlinear!
-Yet clear steady states emerge from the individual-based dynamics (e.g. [gene flow between populations](research/two_allele) _[demo]_) under appropriate assumptions.
+Yet clear steady states emerge from the individual-based dynamics (e.g. maintenance of Hardy-Weinberg equilibrium by [gene flow between populations](research/two_allele) _[demo]_) under appropriate assumptions.

 <small class="side">The mentioned continuum assumption from fluid physics can go awry - when your model predicts 10^-18 foxes in the population's stable limit cycle ('a population of infinitesimal size will never go extinct'), it's absurd.
 These *attofoxes* are an artifact of assuming a population on scale with Avogadro's number, whereas in fact, small systems of individuals are inherently prone to sampling error, mere accidents of discretization.
 Mathematical instances of **approximation** suffuse the real world.
 Otherwise, we'd have optimality and no need for (bio)diversity. </small>